 \textbf{Implementation details in Tofino switches.} We have implemented P4-based \sys in Intel Tofino and Tofino2 switches in $\sim 1300$ lines of code.
 The code can be found in our Github repository~\cite{SQUIDopenSource}.
-We vary the size of the array as shown in Table~\ref{tab:p4resource}, and vary the the size of the array.
+We vary the array size as shown in Table~\ref{tab:p4resource}.
 The P4 programs corresponding to $(r=4, c=2^{15})$ and $(r=4, c=2^{16})$ are implemented in Tofino, the latter one standing for the maximum possible array size implementable in Tofino.
 Programs corresponding to $(r=8, c=2^{16})$ and $(r=12, c=2^{16})$ are compiled in Tofino2, which has more stages than Tofino to support larger bucket sizes.
 We use the stateful register arrays to store the KV pairs and the score of the items.
-Specifically, for each row of items, we place their keys and scores in one register array in the ingress pipeline, and place their values combined with those from its adjacent row in one register array in the egress pipeline.
+Specifically, for each row of items, we place their keys and scores in one register array in the ingress pipeline and place their values combined with those from its adjacent row in one register array in the egress pipeline.
 Therefore, theoretically, as a large enough $r$, the number of stages is $\approx\frac{3}{2}r$.